 5. Please book an appointment with the High Commission by sending an email at firstname.lastname@example.org for biometric data entry (fingerprint, signature & photograph) between 0930-1300 hrs of office days between Monday to Thursday.

-(Biometric data entry is required only once for an adult.
-For children below 6 years, physical appearance at the High Commission for biometric data entry is not required.
-For children between 6-15 years, physical appearance is required in all occasions)
+(Biometric data entry is required for an adult.
+For children below 6 years, physical appearance at the High Commission for biometric data entry is not mandatory.
+For children between 6-15 years, physical appearance is required.

 6. Please submit the following documents while appearing for biometric data entry:

 - Copy of the filled-in MRP Application Form (duly attested by authorized attester).
 Email address & contact telephone number must be mentioned in the form.

 - One (01) copy of a recent passport size photograph of the applicant to be affixed on top of the 1st page.
-If the applicant is a child under the age of 15, two (02) copies of photos, as well as parents’ photos, are required to be affixed on the application form.
-In certain cases, either of the parents’ photos is accepted.
+If the applicant is a child under the age of 15, two (02) copies of photographs, as well as parents’ photographs, are required to be affixed on the application form.
+In certain cases, either of the parents’ photograph is accepted.

 - Photocopy of applicant's National ID Card or Birth Registration Certificate containing a 17-digit number.

-- Photocopies of information pages/ data pages of applicant’s existing Bangladesh hand-written Passport (valid or expired) along with the original passport.
+- Photocopies of information pages/ data pages of applicant’s existing Bangladesh hand-written Passport (valid or expired) along with the original passport (for its cancellation).

 - Proof of payment.

 - Self-addressed pre-paid registered return envelope (requiring a signature on delivery) or arrange pre-paid return courier if you desire to receive the passport by mail.
 (Please see more on Modes of Delivery)

 Since passport applications are processed and printed in Dhaka and thereafter DIP forwards those to the High Commission by courier, the “Tentative Collection Date” shown on the “Delivery slip” is indicative only.
 As such, earlier understanding of “Express or Urgent” delivery does not hold in the present context beyond expedited handling at some steps in the process.
-The High Commission will contact the applicant once it receives the passport from Dhaka.
+The High Commission will contact an applicant once it receives the passport from Dhaka.
 However, the indicative delivery time frame is given below: